cryptoeconomics-study/website/book/chapter-01.md

 Benefits of UTXOs: a tad more private, more scalable???, can spcify multiple recipients with one transaction, an input can come from many outputs / accounts, fungibility issues

 Benefits of balances: savings for space?, greater fungibility - however black lsits can happen?, simpliity easy to understand, client reference.

+## Centralised and decentralised systems

+What is a blockchain?
+A blockchain is a decentralised computing system which stores data in a linear fashion.
+This linearity of the data is secured by a decentralised network of computers.
+Bitcoin uses a blockchain as an public ledger of all state changes.
+Paypal on the other hand is a central processor where the record and security of the data is based on the trust of the company.
+Why do we use centralised systems?
+And what are the downsides of them?
+Why are decentralised systems important?

+**Advantages of centralized systems**

+Firstly it is easy to maintain centralised servers and computer systems.
+We have become very good at building them, designing and developing them.
+We also have learnt how to scale centralised computer systems.

+**Disadvantages of centralized systems**

+There is a single point of failure, censorship